ENTI-Input-Output/ping-pong/Readme.md

 ### Set Up

-Start the programm with the VR dispositive conetected to the PC.
-When click "Play" in Target or Regular mode will start a game, if other players are conectened from other dispositives you will match in a same room.
+Start the program with the VR headset connected to the PC.
+When click "Play" in Target or Regular mode will start a game, if other players are connected from other devices you will match in the same room.

-You can watch a game as a observer.
+If there's a room with enough players (two) you can then join the room and watch the game as an observer.

 ### User Test